-At NREL, researchers work with wind developers and electricity suppliers, using a range of methods, tools, and analyses to further the understanding of the economic and operational effects of wind generation on the electric supply system.
-Learn more about NREL's work with utility grid integration at our Transmission Grid Integration site.
+Grid integration: At the NWTC, researchers work with wind developers and electricity suppliers, using a range of methods, tools, and analyses to further the understanding of the economic and operational effects of wind generation on the electric supply system.